Who we are

 Geoffrey Allan Taylor

 Geoffrey first encountered Gerald Finzi in the early 80’s, singing his part songs in a local choir and accompanying Finzi’s songs in festivals and concerts.
 He was also fascinated by Gerald’s love of apples and decided to plant many varieties himself in his own garden, also his love of the poems and novels of Thomas Hardy.
-A first visit to the Ludlow English Song Weekend in 2007 further deepened his interest before joining the Finzi Friends committee in 2016.
+A first visit to the Ludlow English Song Weekend in 2007 further deepened his interest before joining the committee of Finzi Friends in 2017.

 Geoffrey was born in Stony Stratford and has lived there all his life and is well known in North Buckinghamshire as composer pianist, and as a teacher for over forty years.
 He first trained as an artist then as a teacher and later as a musician at the Guildhall in London.
 He has been involved in the local music scene since 1971 when he was a founder member, librarian and violist of the Milton Keynes Sinfonia.
 He has written and conducted works for local school music festivals, orchestras, vocal and chamber music groups, and much for keyboard wind, brass and string instruments.